thenetcircle/dino/ROADMAP.md

     - storage not handled by nodes, but by a separate system reading from kafka
 * node redesign
     - nodes are very lightweight and robust, only routes events and publish/subscribe to kafka topics
+* search
+    - full-text search using elasticsearch
+    - storage app listening to message topics now also stores a copy in elasticsearch (previously only to cassandra/redis)